 It comes down to this: Google aims to provide the most relevant result in searches as quickly as possible and that comes down to the best content.
 A sure fire way to get your content to the top of these results in a variety of ways: social media, links and how long people stay at your site.

 We hope this has been helpful.
 And that you will take some of these new practices and start using them.
 It takes diligence but I promise you, it will pay off in the long run.
+If you're not sure where your website or blog have SEO deficiencies, you can always go through an SEO expert such as Section 5 Media for the most up-to-date SEO audits and services.

 Are you already using some of these 2017 SEO tactics?
 Do you even think about SEO when writing blog posts?
 What tips have worked best for you?
 Let's discuss... leave us a comment down below!